dmecke/porklike/README.md

 I tried to stay as close to the original code as possible, though some parts had to be adjusted due to the platform differences.

 Thanks Krystian for the awesome tutorial!

+You can play it in your browser at https://dmecke.github.io/porklike/.